wenqi0425/MyFirstCrossPlatformRhinoPlugin/README.md

-# My FirstCross Platform Rhino Plugin
+# My First Cross-Platform Rhino Plugin
 I try to create a cross Platform Rhino Plugin which can work on both Windows and Mac.